theimpostor/osc/README.md

 #### go 1.16 or later:

 ```
-go install -v github.com/theimpostor/osc52@latest
+go install -v github.com/theimpostor/osc@latest
 ```

 #### go 1.15 or earlier:
 ```
-GO111MODULE=on go get github.com/theimpostor/osc52@latest
+GO111MODULE=on go get github.com/theimpostor/osc@latest
 ```

-This will install the latest version of osc52 to `$GOPATH/bin`.
+This will install the latest version of osc to `$GOPATH/bin`.
 To find out where `$GOPATH` is, run `go env GOPATH`

 ## TODO

 - [ ] [copy] check is stdin is readable
 - [ ] tmux support
-- [ ] subcommands

 ## Credits
 -  [ojroques/vim-ocsyank](https://github.com/ojroques/vim-oscyank) - inspiration and introduction to OSC52